 Oftentimes, organizing in a small space requires finding the perfect hidden place to store your things.
 But, sometimes storing your stuff in plain sight can be both beautiful and organizational.
 A simple way to do this is to use an organizational magnetic board.
 These boards can be used in any room of your home, and because they are magnetic, you can constantly readjust the boards to organize your things in new ways.

 This article focuses on making a magnetic board to organize jewelry, but it can be used to organize almost anything.
 The best part is that you can customize your own board by choosing the best size, color, and style to perfectly match your space.
 So, if you're looking to make a magnetic jewelry organizer, great.
 This guide is for you.
 If not, follow it loosely and adapt it for your own storage needs.

 To get started, you will first need to gather your materials.
 When looking for a flat piece of sheet metal, it is important to remember not to get aluminum because it is not magnetic.
 Be sure and check any metal surface with a magnet before you begin to be sure this will work when it is created.

 Step 2 - Prepare Fabric

 Lay the sheet of metal on your fabric.
-Cut the fabric around the metal sheet, leaving two or three inches of excess on all sides.
+Cut the fabric around the metal sheet, leaving 2-3 inches of excess on all sides.
 Set aside extra scraps of fabric.
 Make sure the piece of fabric is not wrinkled, you don’t want any noticeable creases on your finished board.

 Step 3 - Begin Adhering Fabric to Metal